litestar-org/litestar/docs/usage/cli.rst

 typescript
 ~~~~~~~~~~

-The ``typescript`` subcommand generates TypeScript definitions from the Litestar application's OpenAPI specs.
+The `typescript` subcommand generates TypeScript definitions from the Litestar application's OpenAPI specifications.
 For example:

 .. code-block:: shell

    litestar schema typescript

-By default, this command will output a file called ``api-specs.ts``.
-You can change this using the ``--output`` option:
+By default, this command outputs a file called `api-specs.ts`.
+You can change this using the `--output` option:

 .. code-block:: shell

    litestar schema typescript --output my-types.ts

-You can also specify the top level TypeScript namespace that will be created, which by default will be called API:
+You can also specify the top-level TypeScript namespace that will be created, which is `API` by default:

 .. code-block:: typescript